Kitty Duterte: Incident during Rodrigo Duterte's arrest

 In April 2025, Duterte, along with her half-brothers Paolo and Sebastian, filed a petition before the Supreme Court of the Philippines seeking the return of their father from detention in The Hague under the custody of the International Criminal Court (ICC).
 She requested that the High Court hold oral arguments on the habeas corpus petition, arguing that the judiciary had a role in safeguarding constitutional rights in relation to foreign detention.

-In May 2025, Honeylet confirmed that Rodrigo Duterte had urged Kitty to both continue her schooling and follow his career path after Kitty had expressed her reluctance to enter politics.
-Kitty campaigned for several of Rodrigo's endorsed candidates for senator in the 2025 election, citing her father's arrest as the reason for her active campaigning.
+In May 2025, Honeylet confirmed that Rodrigo had urged Duterte to both continue her schooling and follow his career path after Kitty had expressed her reluctance to enter politics.
+Duterte campaigned for several of Rodrigo's endorsed candidates for senator in the 2025 election, citing her father's arrest as the reason for her active campaigning.

-In August 2025, Duterte confirmed that her father had underwent a checkup and is in stable condition, and also she and along with her 3 half siblings visited their father in The Hague.
+In August 2025, Duterte confirmed that her father had undergone a checkup and is in stable condition, and also she and along with her three siblings visited their father in The Hague.
+She later revealed in March that she and her siblings were unable to watch the confirmation of charges against their father due to distress.

+Political affiliation and support

+Duterte is a member of the local party her father founded, the Hugpong sa Tawong Lungsod (HTL).
+Duterte also supported her half-sister vice president Sara's 2028 presidential bid.
+On September 9, 2026, she sent a video message to the Club Filipino launch of the Inday Sara Na Movement Philippines (ISMP) established by former RP2 broadcaster Daniel Nobleza Salasalan, which came in the aftermath of Sara's arrest warrant and bail: "Those who accountable must be held accountable.
+No one will be left behind.
+We will return in 2028."